Euronext Dublin: Trading and membership

 The ISE offers domestic and international membership for trading in shares, ETFs, Irish Government bonds and other securities using world-class, easily accessible and cost-effective trading and post-trade infrastructure.

-The ISE's electronic trading platform is called ISE Xetra and is provided in partnership with Deutsche Börse since the ISE closed its trading floor in Anglesea Street (a listed building) Dublin 2 on 6 June 2000.
-Shares trading on the ISE are settled by Euroclear UK & Ireland via the CREST system and cleared by Eurex Clearing AG.
+The ISE's electronic processing system is called ISE Xetra and is provided in partnership with Deutsche Börse since the ISE closed its trading floor in Anglesea Street (a listed building) Dublin 2 on 6 June 2000.
+Shares trading on the ISE are settled by Euroclear Bank and cleared by Eurex Clearing AG.

 The ISE is the main centre of liquidity in Irish shares.
 The company with the highest turnover on the ISE in 2016 was CRH.
 This was followed Ryanair, Paddy Power Betfair, Bank of Ireland and Kerry Group.

 Trading volumes on the exchange in 2011 were about a quarter of the 2007 peak.
 In June 2012, following the collapse of a stockbroker, the Sunday Independent asked "Will there even be a stand-alone Irish equity market in five years' time?
 The omens are not good."
 However this has proven not to be the case as in 2016 the number of equity trades had increased by 17.4% to 6.6m, up from 5.6m in 2015, the first time trading has reached over 6m trades and the sixth consecutive year of growth in trade numbers.